 When it takes more than one (1) try

 Sometimes a vein is hard to stick even if your child had no problems before.
-The nurse might need to try more than once, or call someone else to help.
+The nurse might need to try more than one time or call someone else to help.
 We know this can be upsetting for you and your child.
 We will try everything we can to make it as comfortable as possible.

 If you have questions about venipuncture, ask your child’s doctor or nurse.
 If your child goes home with an IV, you can call your child’s primary clinic with questions or concerns.